atishagarwala/atishagarwala.github.io/_posts/2017-08-22-KITP-Qbio-thoughts.markdown

 was also some talk that ecological systems could self organize to that sort of state but I don't really understand those things to be honest.

-I think the main takeway I came with from talks on the actual biology with regards to directions for theory was the importance of metabolism.
+I think the main takeaway I came with from talks on the actual biology with regards to directions for theory was the importance of metabolism.
 There were quite a few talks about metabolism, and many people working in the field seem to think that this will be the only reasonable way to